 ANNUAL REPORT

-The report will focus on the analysis of the development of prosumer energy in Poland, emphasizing its key importance in the energy transformation process and in achieving strategic climate goals.
-The report will discuss:
+The study will focus on analyzing the development of prosumer energy in Poland, highlighting its key importance in the energy transition process and in achieving strategic climate goals.
+The study will cover:

-- applicable legal regulations, including the latest changes in the Renewable Energy Sources (RES) Act,
+- applicable legal regulations, including the latest amendments to the act on renewable energy sources (RES),

 - energy settlement systems dedicated to prosumers,

-- available support programs, tax incentives, and financing mechanisms for investments in renewable technologies,
+- available support programs, tax reliefs, and financing mechanisms for investments in renewable technologies,

-- differences in support models for prosumer energy in selected European Union countries,
+- differences in prosumer energy support models in selected European Union countries,

-- forecasts up to 2040, considering capacity growth, the number of new installations, and their division by technology,
+- forecasts up to 2040, taking into account capacity growth, the number of new installations, and their breakdown by technology,

-- actions taken to support the further dynamic development of the prosumer energy sector resulting from Poland's membership in the European Union.
+- actions taken to support the continued dynamic development of the prosumer energy sector resulting from Poland's membership in the European Union.

-The report will also include a comprehensive case study of the operation of a prosumer photovoltaic installation under the environmental conditions of a typical household, analyzing data from August 2024 to July 2025.
-The analysis will detail:
+The study will additionally include a comprehensive case study on the operation of a prosumer photovoltaic installation under the environmental conditions of a typical household, analyzing data from the period August 2024 – July 2025.
+The analysis will cover in detail:

-- technical parameters – installation capacity, type of modules used, installation method, and monitoring system, along with other significant indicators,
+- technical parameters – installation capacity, type of modules used, mounting method and monitoring system, and other relevant indicators,

-- characteristics of electricity production – monthly summaries of electricity production and a detailed analysis of selected periods throughout the year,
+- electricity production characteristics – monthly electricity production summaries and a detailed analysis of selected periods throughout the year,

-- the role of self-consumption of electricity – its significance for the profitability of photovoltaic installations along with the determination of appropriate indicators for the analyzed case,
+- the role of electricity self-consumption – its significance for the profitability of photovoltaic installations, along with the determination of relevant indicators for the analyzed case,

-- analysis of voltage variability – voltage levels in the grid measured by the inverter over the year and their impact on the stability of electricity production from micro-installations at a medium two-week resolution.
+- voltage variability analysis – grid voltage levels measured by the inverter over the course of the year and their impact on the stability of electricity production from the microinstallation, at a bi-weekly average resolution.

-This comprehensive approach will allow for a full understanding of the efficiency and key aspects of the operation of prosumer installations in Polish conditions.
+This comprehensive approach will allow for a full understanding of the efficiency and key operational aspects of prosumer installations under Polish conditions.

 Contact: